Let’s look into this subject.

 2..
 Did Jeremiah really decree the destiny of nations?

-Modern prophets often point to Jeremiah to claim authority to decree things.
-But let’s look more carefully at his ministry in its own context.
+Do modern prophets often point to Jeremiah to claim authority to decree things?
+Let’s look more carefully at his ministry in its own context.

 The LORD himself touched Jeremiah’s mouth and called him to speak God’s words to the nations, not his words (Jer.
 1:9-10).
 Jeremiah was not a loose cannon who had authority in himself.
 He really just said, “The Lord says,” like all the other OT prophets.